refnando/restassured-poc/README.md

 📍 Guadalajara, México
 🔗 [GitHub Profile](https://github.com/refnando)

-> Specialized in API and UI test automation using Java (RestAssured, Selenium) and TypeScript (Playwright), with strong experience in building modular frameworks and integrating tests into CI/CD pipelines.
+> Specialized in API and UI test automation using Java (RestAssured, Selenium) and TypeScript (Pactum, Playwright), with strong experience in building modular frameworks and integrating tests into CI/CD pipelines.

 ---